Atomic Robo: Heroes

 Atomic Robo is a robot possessing "automatic intelligence", created by Nikola Tesla in 1923.
 He is a core member of Tesladyne Industries, "a thinktank dedicated to exploring the fringes of scientific inquiry", whose Action Scientists often respond to paranormal and supernatural emergencies.
-Robo has a well developed sense of humor, and makes numerous wisecracks at his foes' expense.
+Robo has a well developed sense of humour, and makes numerous wisecracks at his foes' expense.
 In the past, he has secretly worked with the United States government as well as NASA.
-Robo's personality is based on Clevinger's grandfather.
+Robo's personality is based on Clevinger's grandfather, Michael J. Novosel.

-Jenkins is a member of the Action Scientists, who first met Robo when the latter rescued him from the vampire dimension.
+Jenkins is a member of the Action Scientists.
 His almost super-human combat competence is a running gag in the series, and Robo has been jokingly referred to as his sidekick.
 Jenkins was formerly part of Majestic 12, a government paramilitary organization dedicated to the collection and use of advanced technologies which opposes Tesladyne.
+He left them to join Tesladyne after Robo rescued him from a botched foray into the vampire dimension.
+He dies in The Vengeful Dead after being bitten by a vampire, asking ALAN to kill him rather than risk him transforming into a vampire.

-The Sparrow is a covert British spy with whom Robo teams up to take down Skorzeny during World War II.
-It is implied that "The Sparrow" is a title passed down an English family of wealthy aristocratic spies, as Vanadis implies killing the brother of the World War II Sparrow, and Robo works with the Grandson (also named Sparrow) in volume six, The Ghost of Station X.
+The Sparrow is a covert British spy with whom Robo teams up to take down Skorzeny and Vanadis during World War II.
+It is implied that "The Sparrow" is a title passed down an English family of wealthy aristocratic spies, as Skorzeny implies that the World War II Sparrow took up the mantle from her brother when Vanadis killed him, and Robo works with her grandson, also named Sparrow, in volume six, The Ghost of Station X.

 James "Scottie" Milligan is a soldier who rescues Robo from the clutches of Skorzeny during World War II.
 James Milligan is loosely based on Wegener's grandfather, who shares the same name and nickname and also fought in World War II.

 Jack Tarot is a vigilante gunman appearing in the fifth volume who acts as Robo's reluctant mentor.
 He is the son of an industrialist who survived a plane wreck in the Far East, where he was rescued by monks.
 He adapted their Zen archery to guns, after which he returned to civilization to inherit the family fortune and become a businessman by day and crime-fighter by night.

-Carl Sagan, an astrophysicist who helps Robo conduct experiments to observe a theoretical intersection of exoversal material in the Urubama Valley of Peru in 1971.
+Carl Sagan, an astrophysicist who helps Robo conduct experiments to observe a theoretical intersection of exo-versal material in the Urubama Valley of Peru in 1971.